-Free and Safe in Cyberspace 2015 – LatAm Edition (FSC LatAm) will be hosted at during the LatinoWare 2015 conference, the largest south american free software conference, held in Iguazu, Brazil.
-It is a follow-up edition of the original Free and Safe in Cyberspace conference, coordinated and co-organized by the Open Media Cluster in Brussels, Belgium on Sept 24th-25th 2015, with the support ECSEL, AENEAS and EIT Digital Privacy, Security and Trust, and the participation of Bruce Schneier, Richard Stallman, European Defense Agency, EDPS, DG Connect, and many more.
+Free and Safe in Cyberspace 2015 – LatAm Edition (FSC LatAm) will be hosted during the LatinoWare 2015 conference, the largest South American free software conference, held in Iguaçu, Brazil.
+It is a follow-up edition of the original Free and Safe in Cyberspace conference, coordinated and co-organized by the Open Media Cluster (now called Trustless Computing Association) in Brussels, Belgium on Sept 24th-25th 2015, with the support ECSEL, AENEAS and EIT Digital Privacy, Security and Trust, and the participation of Bruce Schneier, Richard Stallman, European Defense Agency, EDPS, DG Connect, and many more.

 During FSC LatAm, high-assurance IT experts, public authorities, leading companies and civil rights activists will engage in panel sessions and stand up keynotes to tackle 2 challenges for the future role of IT in society: